BigTimeStats/beach-volleyball/README.md

 # Example Work

-Using this data, I created a beach volleyball Tableau dashboard to summarize some key metrics around winning:
+Using this data, I created a beach volleyball Tableau dashboard to summarize some key metrics:

 https://public.tableau.com/views/AVPFIVBPlayerInteractiveResultsandStats/Dashboard3

-Here is some Python code to download the data into memory and query it with SQL.
+Here is some starter Python code to download the data into memory and query it with SQL.
 This query prints the top 10 teams with the highest winning percentage:

 ```
 import pandas as pd